testsigmahq/testsigma-docs/src/pages/docs/continuous-integration/get-test-plan-details.md

 ---
 title: "Get Test Plan ID "
-metadesc: "How to get the Test Plan ID from a Test Plan in Testsigma"
+meta_desc: "How to get the Test Plan ID from a Test Plan in Testsigma"
 order: 12.11
 page_id: "Get Test Plan ID "
 warning: false